hnarasimhan/constrained-classification/README.md

 The repository also implements algorithms from a previous paper:

 Narasimhan, H., Ramaswamy, H. G., Saha, A. and Agarwal, S. 'Consistent multiclass algorithms for complex performance measures'.
-In Proceedings of the 32nd International Conference on Machine Learning (ICML), 2015
+In Proceedings of the 32nd International Conference on Machine Learning (ICML), 2015.

-(the first two authors are equal contributors).
+(the first two authors are equal contributors)

 ## Description